proxytranslation/user-docs/dashboard/menu/dashboard/advancedsettings.md

 If the remote server requires certain headers to be present to serve legal responses, it will not be crawlable by default, as the crawler will not supply these.
-Entering the required headers here will result in them being appended to every request sent by the Proxy Application, including the crawler requests, letting you crawl the site as required.
+Entering the required headers here will result in them being appended to every request sent by the proxy, including the crawler requests, letting you crawl the site as required.